marcelpetrick/DevNotes/BeenThereSeenThat/20210805_C4Model_softwareKata/README.md

 * Ted Neward's Architecture Kata Rules (see image 03.png)

-* container diagram: also shows the technoklogy decisions, how do the containers talk with each other?
+* container diagram: also shows the technology decisions, how do the containers talk with each other?
 * up to 12.png - the c4 model itself

 ## phase 1: requirements & quality goals